lavavu/LavaVu/docs/src/index.rst

 .. figure:: images/LavaVu.png
    :alt: # logo

-A scientific visualisation tool with a python interface for fast and flexible visual analysis.
+A lightweight scientific visualisation tool with a python interface for fast and flexible visual analysis.

+LavaVu provides access to OpenGL powered 3D rendering of point, line, surface and volume data with minimal setup and an interface focused on simple mapping of values to visual properties while abstracting all the intricacies of OpenGL.

 .. figure:: images/examples.png
    :alt: examplevis